 Graduate Summer Fellowships

-The Environmental Resilience Institute invites proposals for summer inter-disciplinary graduate fellowships that advance resilience and sustainability research.
-The ERI Graduate Fellows program helps foster a community of students engaged in the science, design, politics, economics, culture, and ethics of environmental change.
+The Environmental Resilience Institute and the Office of Graduate and Postdoctoral Affairs invite proposals for summer inter-disciplinary graduate fellowships that advance resilience and sustainability research.
+Developing ways to adapt to environmental change, and to create innovative solutions to minimize its consequences, will be enhanced by integrating scholarship across disciplines.
+The ERI Graduate Fellows program helps foster a community of students engaged in the science, politics, economics, culture, and ethics of environmental change.

 - A project statement of no more than two pages that describes the proposed project and how it relates to environmental resilience and sustainability.
 If support for an undergraduate student is requested, their role in the research should be described.